tenzir/tenzir/web/docs/operators/transformations/decompress.md

 Besides the supported `brotli`, `bz2`, `gzip`, `lz4`, and `zstd`, Apache Arrow also ships with codecs for `lzo`, `lz4_raw`, `lz4_hadoop` and `snappy`, which only support oneshot decompression.
 Support for them is not currently implemented.
-If you need support for them, let us know!
 :::

 [apache-arrow-compression]: https://arrow.apache.org/docs/cpp/api/utilities.html#compression